zicat/tributary/doc/user_guide.md

 ### Reliability

-When records sent to the tributary service, the source append into the channel and ack client, tributary sinks fetch records from the channel with RecordsOffset, and commit the RecordsOffset after external system store these records.
+When records sent to the tributary service, the source append into the channel and ack client, sinks fetch records from the channel with RecordsOffset, and commit the RecordsOffset after external systems store these records.
 This is a how records in Tributary provide end-to-end reliability of the flow.

 ### Recoverability

 If the channel crash e.g., disk full, Source report client exception.
-Because tributary service is stateless, client can switch to other tributary services until this service recover.
+Because tributary service is stateless, client can switch to other tributary services until this service is recovered.

-If the external sink system crashed, the sink will roll up to the previous committed RecordsOffset and reconsume records(at least once).
-Some sink systems crashed not affect the others sink records to theirs healthy external systems.
+If the external sink system crash, the sink will roll up to the previous committed RecordsOffset and reconsume records( at least once).
+The crash of some sink systems not affect the others that sink records to theirs healthy external systems.

 ## Setting up a tributary service